Rendez-vous avec la Mère Nature (Meeting Mother Nature)

-In August 2019, Yuri Z and Pauline Rrrrrrr collaborated on a series of installations on the backside of Aspen Mountain.
+In 2019 and 2025, Yuri Z and Pauline Rrrrrrr collaborated on a series of installations on the backside of Aspen Mountain, on land which would become the Aspen Mountain Art Residency.
 This work explored the intimate and complicated relationship between humans and the natural world.
-The artists used sculpture, poetry and video art to create several installations depicting the physical form of Mère Nature [Mother Nature], her voice, and her concerns about the effects of living with humans on/in her body.
+The artists used sculpture, poetry and video art to create several installations depicting the physical form of Mother Nature, her voice, and her concerns about the effects of living with humans on/in her body.

 Feral Clocks